cstyan/adbDocumentation/README.md

 # ADB Protocol Documentation
-ADB (Android Debug Bridge) and it's protocol is what you're computer uses to communicate with Android devices.
+ADB (Android Debug Bridge) and its protocol is what your computer uses to communicate with Android devices.
 The protocol itself is an [application layer](https://en.wikipedia.org/wiki/Application_layer) protocol, which can sit inside TCP or USB.
 The AOSP (Android Open Source Project)